Xzeryn/Elastic-Stack-Docker/README.md

 **WARNING:** The Elastic Package Registry image is ~15G and the Elastic Artifact Registry is ~4G in size.

 The EPR and EAR are integrated into the project, but not required for the Elastic stack to function.
-To disable the local EPR/EAR and use the official registries on the elastic.co site, you will need to comment out sections of various files.
-(Instructions below)

 The project creates certs and stands up a 3-node Elasticsearch cluster, with Kibana and Fleet-Server already preconfigured.
 It also stands up Logstash, Metricbeat, Filebeat, and a webapp APM example container.